lambdaisland/cli/README.md

 ### Step 2: Pass Arguments and Flags

-Your command function receives all parsed input as a single map argument, conventionally named flags or opts.

 Run it with some input

 ```
-$ bb cli-test.bb --abc hello world --format=txt
+$ bb cli-test.bb --abc -xxy hello --format=txt world
-{:lambdaisland.cli/sources {},
- :lambdaisland.cli/argv ["hello" "world"],
+{:lambdaisland.cli/argv ["hello" "world"]
- :abc 1,
+ :abc 1
+ :x 2
+ :y 1
  :format "txt"}
 ```

+Your command function receives all parsed input as a single map argument.
+Arguments starting with `-` or `--` are parsed as flags with some default conventions (you can change how they are handled by explicitly defining them).

+- `--abc` — the value in the map is the number of times the flag, can be treated as a count or simply as a boolean
+- `-x` — also a count, but multiple one-letter flags can be passed at once when using a single dash, so `-xxy` is the same as `-x -x -y`
+- `--format=txt` — key-value, if the value looks like a number it is parsed as such
-Flags beginning with `--` become map keys; remaining values are collected in `:lambdaisland.cli/argv`.
+- remaining values are collected in `:lambdaisland.cli/argv`.

 ### Step 3: Define Custom Flags

 To gain control over how flags are parsed and to provide richer help text, we wrap the command var in a configuration map.
+Note that `:flags` uses vector syntax, so you can specify the order they show up in the help, but it functions more like a map.

 Modify your `cli-test.bb` to include a `:flags` configuration:

 ```
 (cli/dispatch
+ {:name "cli-test"
- {:command #'cli-test ; The function to call
+  :command #'cli-test ; The function to call
   :flags   ["-v, --verbose" "Increases verbosity"
             "--input FILE"  "Specify the input file"]})
 ```